tahirsohaib/JPMC-task/README.md

 Even though this small app didn't require this architecture, I went with it to demonstrate how we can create well-structured, maintainable, and scalable apps.

 There are many ways to manage locally stored data while also getting new data from the server, but I kept it simple.
-As soon as the view is created, I display the data from the local database while simultaneously retrieving data from the server, saving it to the local database, and getting an update.
+When the root view appears I call syncRemoteAndLocal of the PlanetListViewModel whose instance is injected  into the PlanetList environment when the app first launches so that syncRemoteAndLocal is only called once.
+And as soon as the PlanetList view is created, I display the data from the local database.
 I'd argue that we need to decide on a policy on how to handle this situation in live apps.

 There are a lot of improvements we can make for the architecture and the codebase, we need better error handling and more test coverage.